 Yes, they really did go there!

 The second 'Moon hoax' is the more modern claim that the Apollo missions never landed on the Moon.
 Sadly, this is born of the same kind of scientific ignorance and naïveté that allowed Locke's tale to take root.
 It may seem incredible that, in the twenty-firstst century, a considerable number of people in developed nations, notably the USA, could entertain the notion that men have not visited the Moon.
-This silly scenario was given unnecessary (but, doubtless, commercially successful) support, in February 2001, by a prime-time Fox TV special, "Conspiracy Theory: Did We Land on the Moon?"
+This silly scenario was given unnecessary (but, doubtless, commercially successful) support, in Feb 2001, by a prime-time Fox TV special, "Conspiracy Theory: Did We Land on the Moon?"
 Amateur theorists were allowed to parade such easily-countered objections as "Why are there no stars in the pictures sent back from the Moon?"
 (Answer: If the cameras had been adjusted to pick up the stars, the surface would have appeared dazzlingly bright.)
 Unfortunately, NASA may have compounded the problem in 2002 by budgeting $15,000 to hire a former rocket scientist, James Oberg, to produce a small book refuting the disbelievers' claims (primarily for the benefit of teachers and students) but then backing away from the project for fear that it would lend credibility to, as NASA Administrator Sean O'Keefe put it, "something that is, on its face, asinine."
 However, there remains a need, especially in the United States, to counter scientific illiteracy and the growing belief in pseudoscience of all descriptions, including creationism.
-While attending the Cape Canaveral premiere of the IMAX version of Apollo 13 in November 2002, Tom Hanks said the film industry had a responsibility to promote historical literacy.
+While attending the Cape Canaveral premiere of the IMAX version of Apollo 13 in Nov 2002, Tom Hanks said the film industry had a responsibility to promote historical literacy.
 He took a jab at the 1978 movie Capricorn One, which had NASA's first manned mission to Mars being faked on a sound stage.
 "We live in a society where there is no law in making money in the promulgation of ignorance or, in some cases, stupidity," he said.
 Of course, there will always be those who remain unconvinced.
 But it is important for the future, and for the education of young people who may be easily influenced by nonsensical but sensational claims, that the scientific record is set straight.
-Useful sites for educators wishing to address the arguments set forth in the Fox 'documentary,' and elsewhere, include this NASA page and, most comprehensively, Phil Platt's Bad Astronomy point-by-point rebuttal.